AdenKoperczak/grib2pf/README.md

 ## Settings
 Below are all the settings supported by this program.

-url: The URL to pull from.
+`url`: The URL to pull from.
 Should probably come from "https://mrms.ncep.noaa.gov/data" "https://mrms.ncep.noaa.gov/data/2D/MergedBaseReflectivity/MRMS\_MergedBaseReflectivity.latest.grib2.gz" is a useful reflectivity plot

-imageFile: The file name were the image should be written.
-Should be an absolute path to a png.
+`imageFile`: The file name were the image should be written.
+Should be an absolute path to a png

-placeFile: The file name were the placefile should be written
+`placeFile`: The file name were the placefile should be written

-palette: The path to a GRS color table to use for this plot.
+`palette`: The path to a GRS color table to use for this plot.
 Useful for non reflectivity plots

-title: The title to display in Supercell-WX
+`title`: The title to display in Supercell-WX

-refresh: How often Supercell-WX should refresh the placefile, in seconds
+`refresh`: How often Supercell-WX should refresh the placefile, in seconds

-imageURL: The URL at which the image will be hosted, Unnecessary for local usage only
+`imageURL`: The URL at which the image will be hosted.
+Unnecessary for local usage, but useful for web hosting

-imageWidth: The width of the image to be generated.
+`imageWidth`: The width of the image to be generated.
 Only effects the resolution off the plot

-imageHeight: The height of the image to be generated.
+`imageHeight`: The height of the image to be generated.
 Only effects the resolution off the plot

-regenerateTime: How often to regenerate the image and placefile in seconds.
+`regenerateTime`: How often to regenerate the image and placefile in seconds.
-Without this, it will only generate it once.
+Without this, it will only generate once

-verbose: Print status messages if true
+`verbose`: Print status messages if true

 ## Other Radar Viewers
 If another radar viewer uses a Mercator projection and has placefile support,